Sibyx/AdventureTrackerApi/README.md

 - PostgreSQL 10 + PostGIS
 - NodeJS & Yarn (only for API blueprint docs)

+### Database seed

+Initial database data are provided in `core/fixtures/initial.json` and you can load them by executing `python manage.py loaddata core/fixtures/initial.json`.
+This file is changing over the time to provide new basic default values (or field localization for example).

+**Development**

+We use [django serializer](https://docs.djangoproject.com/en/3.0/howto/initial-data/) to create `initial.json`, if you want to update this file, execute `python manage.py dumpdata --indent 2 -o core/fixtures/initial.json core.RecordType`.

+Please always update the existing seed (do not replace primary keys).

 ## Libraries

 - [Django](https://www.djangoproject.com/): Back-end framework